 };

-Most checks start every 5-7 seconds and back off if nothing suspicious is detected.
-The special codes (4001 for od/oc, 1400 for ob) maintain constant intervals - these are the baseline “nothing detected” states.
+Most checks start every 5-7 seconds and back off if nothing’s detected.
+The special codes (4001 for od/oc, 1400 for ob) maintain constant intervals - these are baseline “nothing detected” states.

 var hashPrefix = window.location.hash.split("/")[0];